 What Does Saw Palmetto Do?

 Saw palmetto has the potential to block the conversion of testosterone to its more active form, dihydrotestosterone (DHT).
-It is the excessive levels of DHT that lead to some of the symptoms of high testosterone, like hair loss and hirsutism.
+It is the excessive levels of DHT2 that lead to some of the symptoms of high testosterone, like hair loss and hirsutism.

 Let me explain in a little more detail how this all works.